hhuebert/sobotify/README.md

 The batch files in the [scripts](scripts/) folder can be used to test the tools easily.

-Drop a video file on [analyze_video.bat](scripts/analyze_video.bat) to create the robot control files
+* Drop a video file on [analyze_video.bat](scripts/analyze_video.bat) to create the robot control files.
+(You might want to adjust the language in the batch file beforehand)

-Drop a video file on [play_pepper.bat](scripts/play_pepper.bat) to play the previously analyzed robot control files (wiht the same name) on Pepper
+* Drop a video file on [play_pepper.bat](scripts/play_pepper.bat) to play the previously analyzed robot control files (wiht the same name) on Pepper.
+(You might want to adjust the language and the Pepper IP address in the batch file beforehand)

-Drop a video file on [play_stickman.bat](scripts/play_pepper.bat) to play the previously analyzed robot control files (wiht the same name) on the stickman
+* Drop a video file on [play_stickman.bat](scripts/play_pepper.bat) to play the previously analyzed robot control files (wiht the same name) on the stickman.
+(You might want to adjust the language in the batch file beforehand)

-click on [start_debate_partner.bat](scripts/start_debate_partner.bat) to start the debate partner scenario.
+* Open the click on [start_debate_partner.bat](scripts/start_debate_partner.bat) to start the debate partner scenario.
+(You might want to adjust the mosquitto IP address, Pepper IP address and language in the batch file beforehand)

 ## Commandline Testing

+### running the debate partner app
+  For starting the debate parnter app with default settings (english with keyword "apple tree" and the "stickman" robot) use

+    conda activate sobotify
+    python scripts\debate_partner.py

+or for running on the Pepper robot at 192.168.0.141 in german language with the keyword "Banane"

+    conda activate sobotify
+    python scripts\debate_partner.py --language="german" --keyword="Banane" --robot_name pepper --robot_ip 192.168.0.141

 ### Converting a video
   For converting a video to robot control file (movement and speech) use

     conda activate sobotify
     python sobotify\sobotify.py -a --video_file MyTest1.mp4 --language english --robot_name pepper

   or